everx-labs/everdev/docs/work_with_contracts.md

     Running...
     ```

-4. Verify that the transaction is completed successfully and the tokens are transferred to the recipient’s account.
+4. Verify that the transaction is completed successfully and the tokens are transferred to the recipient’s account: either search for the recipient's address in the [ton.live](https://net.ton.live/) blockchain explorer, or check recipient's account info with tondev:

+    ```
+    tondev contract info -a <recipient_address>
+    ```

+    Viewing contract info does not require keys, and, if the address is specified with the `-a` option, does not require contract files.

+    ```
+    tondev contract info -a 0:8a398f150c7eff3927eb23b52af9c5c29a0aca67b49b9ac5e9bdac04e25fefa6

+    Configuration

+      Network: dev (net.ton.dev, net1.ton.dev, net5.ton.dev)
+      Signer:  None

+    Address:   0:8a398f150c7eff3927eb23b52af9c5c29a0aca67b49b9ac5e9bdac04e25fefa6
+    Account:   Active
+    Balance:   142692817630 (≈ 143 tokens)
+    ...
+    ```